Adjust below example based on audience

 “The species Patrickicus starrus was abundant throughout the study area.”

-The convert_output function currently accepts output from Stock Synthesis (Report.sso) version 3.30 and higher, Beaufort Assessment Model (BAM; output.rda), or Fishereies Integrated Modelling System (FIMS; R object).
-We are actively working on expanding the convert_output function to be compatiable with all major U.S. stock assessment models.
+The convert_output function currently accepts output from Stock Synthesis (Report.sso) version 3.30 and higher, Beaufort Assessment Model (BAM; output.rda), or Fisheries Integrated Modelling System (FIMS; R object).
+We are actively working on expanding the convert_output function to be compatible with all major U.S. stock assessment models.
 This function takes a lot of resources to develop, so any contribution to the package is welcome!
-If you have a model that is not currently compatible with asar::convert_output(), please navigate to our article describing the function and how to get your output in the same format as those produced from the converter!
+If you have a model that is not currently compatible with stockplotr::convert_output(), please navigate to our article describing the function and how to get your output in the same format as those produced from the converter!

 Let’s try it out!